FrankDMartinez/emma/design notes.md

 1. Parse given options.
 1. Display usage information and exit, if required.
-1. Determine the mode to run in based on such parsing.
 1. Determine what statistics to collect based on such parsing.

 ####Simulation Data Generation Overview####